Relation as the Essence of Existence

 Relational Disruption

 When an entity exploits relations for self-gain while damaging systemic coherence, this constitutes relational disruption.
-The disruptive entity treats relations as instruments for ego-centric goals rather than recognizing them as constitutive features of a shared system.
+Disruption treats relations as instruments for ego-centric goals rather than recognizing them as constitutive features of a shared system.

 Relational Maintenance

 This can involve apparent self-sacrifice: actions that cost the individual while benefiting the system.
-But within a relational framework, such sacrifice is not purely altruistic.
+Within a relational framework, such sacrifice is not purely altruistic.
 It reflects understanding that the self is not separable from its relational context.
-Maintaining the system maintains the conditions for one's own flourishing.
+Maintaining the system maintains the conditions for the entity's own flourishing.

 Social Systems and Law

-This analysis extends to international law.
+The analysis extends to international law.
 Treaties, trade agreements, and diplomatic norms attempt to maintain relational coherence between nations.
-Violations—aggression, exploitation, treaty-breaking—represent ego-centric disruptions at larger scale.
+Violations — aggression, exploitation, treaty-breaking — represent ego-centric disruptions at larger scale.

 Conflict and Its Resolution